Code-Institute-Submissions/Carmos-Cottages/README.md

 **LightHouse**

-- Lighthouse is a Google Chrome web development tool, which was used on the site to test its performance, performance, accessibility.
+- Lighthouse is a Google Chrome web development tool, which was used on the site to test its, performance, accessibility.
 - Each individual page was tested for desktop and mobile and received a good score in performance, accessibility, best practices and SEO.